 2 – The Snow

 The next morning she wakes to a glorious sunny day.
-She creeps out into the wild meadows accompanied by her trusty dog Griot.
-It’s a cunning plan to escape her never ending chores.
-Mid way through the piece all goes quiet and the first flakes of snow start to fall.
-She’s excited.
+She creeps out into the wild meadows accompanied by her trusty dog Griot: a cunning plan to escape her chores.
+It suddenly begins to snow.
 She has never seen snow before.
-She runs to play but is soon lost, although she doesn’t yet realise it.
+It’s a new and exhilarating sensation.
+She runs into the blizzard, but is soon lost, although she doesn’t know it yet.

-Now Lost and alone in the wilds she imagines the village, (the guitarviol melody is now reprised by the softer harp as she yearns for home.)
-Suddenly the moon appears, bathing all the forest in a soft blue light.
-She doesn’t notice as the moon slowly begins to turn blood red.
-She catches her reflection in an icy lake.
+Losing the caravan deep in the forest, she stops to rest by an icy lake.
+Lost and alone, she imagines the comfort and safety of her village, (The guitarviol melody is now reprised by the softer harp as she yearns for home.)
+Suddenly the moon appears.
+She fails to notice as it slowly turns blood red.
+She sees her reflection in the ice.
 She is transforming.
-On the far side of the lake a wolf calls.
-Suddenly scores of glowing yellow eyes blink out of the red soaked darkness.
+On the far side of the lake a creature howls.
 She is surrounded by a pack of hungry winter wolves.
-She is now a wolf herself.
+As the light of the blood moon engulfs her, she becomes a wolf.
+She is hungry and joyful.
 She dives into the forest to feed with the pack.
-She is hungry and joyfully.
-She follows the pack into the ground under a tree root and finally curls up, content, into sleep.
+She follows as they tear through the trees, finally diving into the ground, sated, to rest under a giant tree.

-Stina wakes up underground and makes her way slowly down into the earth, towards the underworld.
-She finally comes to a giant underground ocean.
+Stina wakes.
+She is underground.
+She is trapped.
+She makes her way down into the earth and into the underworld.
+She comes to a giant ocean.
 A lone wolf stands guard on a rock and calls to her (muted trumpet), saying she cannot enter.
 She answers (oboe).
-Their conversations intertwine and he finally tells her she can pass.
+She persuades him to let her pass.
 He summons up the horde from beneath the waves.
 All the strange and fantastical creatures of the forest emerge and process down into the depths.
-They carry her down towards the beast’s lair, until finally she arrives through a giant wall of water (gong).
+They carry her down to the lair of the charming devil.
+She arrives through a giant wall of water (gong).

-On arrival the lair is dark and empty.
-Suddenly the beast emerges from the gloom.
-He sarcastically reprises Stina’s melody (fluttery flute).
-She replies softly and they dance.
+The lair is dark and empty.
+Suddenly the devil emerges.
+He sarcastically reprises Stina’s melody (flute).
+She replies softly (oboe) and they dance.
 Their melodies intertwine.
-He resists at first, but she soon teaches him to dance like her and they join in harmony.
-She leaves him in his lair, still dancing and the horde return to take her back to the surface, through all the levels of the underworld.
-Finally she bursts out into the brilliant mountain sunlight next to the village.
+He resists at first, but she soon teaches him to dance like her, and they move in harmony.
+Softened by the dance, he releases the boys and they escape into the wall of water.
+The horde carries them all back to the surface, traveling through all the levels of the underworld.
+Finally they burst into the brilliant mountain sunlight next to the village.